CWood-sdf/banana.nvim/wiki/Tags.md

 the nml tag for a document

 Notes/Rules:

 - all nml files that are directly opened by an instance (eg passed as the file parameter to create an instance) must have an nml tag as root tag
-- nml files cannot be styled with highlights (e.g. `hl-bg`)
+- setting the background on an `<nml>` tag or `<body>` tag sets the background for the whole window

 ## `ol`